-- (1) A person not less than 18 years of age who is a communicant member of the Anglican Church of Australia is qualified to be elected or appointed as a member of a parish council of a parish if the person is a parishioner of a congregation of that parish. - (2) A person who is - (a) bankrupt, or - (b) mentally ill or is otherwise incapable of acting, or - (c) a prohibited person within the meaning of the Child Protection (Prohibited Employment) Act 1998 may not be elected or appointed as a member of a parish council or a committee established under rule 3.4.
+- (1) A person not less than 18 years of age who is a communicant member of the Anglican Church of Australia is qualified to be elected or appointed as a member of a parish council of a parish if the person is a parishioner of a congregation of that parish. - (2) A person who is - (a) bankrupt, or - (b) mentally ill or is otherwise incapable of acting, or - a prohibited person within the meaning of the Commission for Children and Young People Act 1998 may not be elected or appointed as a member of a parish council or a committee established under rule 3.4.